 Methods, Tools and Theory – Application: These courses allow students to reflect and apply their acquired scientific and/or design methods and knowledge in order to focus on topic, methods and design of their envisaged master thesis.

 Cross-curricular Program (FaSt): This transdisciplinary teaching area is open to participants from all study programs at HCU Hamburg and encourages creative thinking and a flexible mind in classes and projects from fields of natural science and engineering, humanities and social sciences and design.

 The Master program Urban Design attracts people from theory and practice backgrounds and a broad range of disciplines and professional fields with an interest in gaining further qualifications in the field of applied urban research and the design of urban environments.
 Information on admission regulations can be found here.

-Chamber of Architects: Graduates from the Urban Design M.Sc. programme can be admitted to the chamber of architects in consultation with the respective organisation.
+Chamber of Architects: Graduates from the Urban Design M.Sc. program can be admitted to the chamber of architects in consultation with the respective organisation.
 A Bachelor in Architecture, relevant courses on Master level as well as professional experience are mandatory.
 Please refer to the professional qualification guideline by the Bundes Architekten Kammer and make use of the study advisory service.